UPDATE JUNE 9, 2021 - WE NEED VOLUNTEERS FOR JULY AND AUGUST 2021!!

 Betreuung von Tieren

 As mentioned, child care is the primary help we need.
 We would like someone who can help watch our little ones for 2-3 hours in the morning, and 1-2 hours in the afternoon, 5 days a week (We are flexible as to which days of the week).
-Responsibilities would include playing (we bring her to the bakery every day and let her explore and make big messes, so it's not hard to have fun playing with her!), sitting and eating a meal or snack with her each day (and preparing a small meals for her), taking her outside for walks or to the park and, if English is NOT your native language, we would love for you to talk to her in your language to expand her language skills.
-She is English and Greek bilingual - she is slowly increasing her vocabulary day by day and she understand almost EVERYTHING (which makes life difficult now because we can't talk about her in front of her!).
+Responsibilities would include playing (we bring the 28-month old to the bakery every day and let her explore and make big messes, so it's not hard to have fun playing with her!), sitting and eating a meal or snack (and preparing a small meals for them), taking them outside for walks or to the park and, if English is NOT your native language, we would love for you to talk to them in your language to expand their language skills.
+Kiki is English and Greek bilingual though her default language for speaking is Greek - she needs practice in speaking English, though she understands everything (Anna only speaks and reads to her in English).
+Thaleia is bilingual as well, though she's only just now starting to speak in full sentences.

 Volunteers would stay in the library!
 It is a very large space, though the pull-out couch bed is a little small for 2 people.
-There is also the option of using our large inflatable bed.
+There is also a chaise lounge that’s comfortable for sleeping 1.
 The library has 2 bathrooms with hot and cold water.
 Out the back door is a small garden with a table & chairs and some flowers - a really nice place to sit and relax.
-There is no place to cook in the library but our home kitchen is completely open to volunteers.
-There is no WiFi in the library but there is a desktop computer that is connected to the internet.
-There is WiFi in our home and the bakery which volunteers can also use any time that we are not sleeping.
+There is no place to cook in the library but our home kitchen is completely open to volunteers (and we might put in a cooking area in the library soon - a volunteer could help with that!).
+There is no WiFi in the library but there is in our home and the bakery which volunteers can also use any time that we are not sleeping (and if we are sleeping, you can sit outside the bakery and use the WiFi).
 Along with the room, we will provide a big family lunch every afternoon around 2:30 (Kostas' mother is an amazing cook and can make any traditional Greek dish!
-Kostas & Anna are pescatarians (vegetarians who eat fish) but do not mind others eating meat.
+Kostas & Anna are pescatarians (vegetarians who eat fish) but do not mind others eating meat.)
 There is fresh bread and other baked good every day, as well as some of our home-made wine (like most families in the village, we have our own vineyard) and cheese (Kostas' mother makes feta and yogurt from the milk of our sheep - we have a farm with about 200 sheep).
 Generally breakfast for volunteers is whatever they want from the bakery in the morning.
 Lunch is the big meal of the day, and dinners together sometimes happen, but sometimes it is just the volunteers making something for themselves or finding leftovers in the bakery from the day.
-Anna eats dinner after putting Kiki to bed each night, around 9pm, so volunteers can eat with her or eat earlier.
+Anna eats dinner after putting Thaleia to bed each night, around 9pm, so volunteers can eat with her or eat earlier.

 As mentioned, Zitsa is an amazing place.
 In the village itself, we have a couple of markets where you can find fresh fruits and vegetables, meat, fish, basic home goods, and treats.
 The village also has some cafes and restaurants, a spectacular free art gallery, a small gym with machines and free weights, schools, a regional autism center, and a famous monastery.
 In mid-Aug. there is the Zitsa wine festival which is known throughout Greece.